 As a joint opportunity from Theatre Gu Leòr and Birds of Paradise, applications were received from Gaelic writers or Disabled writers.
 Theatre Gu Leòr worked with the Gaelic writers, while BOP worked with the Disabled writers.
-There were however moments of planned overlap throughout the delivery in order to share learning.
+In order to maximise the impact of opportunity, there were however moments of planned overlap throughout the delivery in order to share learning.

 Meet the BOP group: